Mental Health Facilities Muskegon, MI

 Battle Creek Vamc Muskegon Cboc

-Battle Creek Vamc Muskegon Cboc is a mental health facility in Muskegon, MI, located at 5000 Hakes Drive, in the 49441 zip code.
+Battle Creek Vamc Muskegon Cboc is one of mental health facilities in Muskegon, Michigan, located at 5000 Hakes Drive, 49441 zip code.
 Battle Creek Vamc Muskegon Cboc provides outpatient treatment and telemedicine/telehealth.
-Battle Creek Vamc Muskegon Cboc provides group therapy, individual psychotherapy and trauma therapy to young adults, seniors 65 or older and adults.
+Battle Creek Vamc Muskegon Cboc provides psychotropic medication, individual psychotherapy and group therapy to adults, young adults and seniors 65 or older.
 Battle Creek Vamc Muskegon Cboc also supports veterans.
-Some other services available at Battle Creek Vamc Muskegon Cboc include diet and exercise counseling, integrated primary care services and supported employment.
+Additional services provided at Battle Creek Vamc Muskegon Cboc include supported housing, suicide prevention services and mentoring/peer support/consumer-run services.

 Learn More